Jewels of Indochina

 Day 27-Tour ends in Siem Reap

 The trip ends after breakfast at our hotel in Siem Reap.
-There are no activities planned today, so you are free to depart from Siem Reap at any time.
-If your flight is departing later in the day luggage storage facilities are available at our hotel.
-If you would like to receive a airport transfer today, you need to depart from Siem Reap International Airport (SIA), which is approximately 60-80 minutes from the hotel.
-If you have time you may choose to browse the old market for some last minute bargains, visit a fish spa or enjoy afternoon tea at The Foreign Correspondent's Club.
+There are no activities planned today, so you're free to depart from Siem Reap at any time.
+If your flight is departing later in the day, luggage storage facilities are available at our hotel.
+If you'd like an airport transfer today, you'll need to depart from Siem Reap International Airport (SIA), which is approximately 60-80 minutes from the hotel.
+If you have time, you might choose to browse the old market for some last-minute bargains or visit the APOPO Museum.

 Similar Tours